Theology and Science Essay Competition

 - Consider how increasing scientific knowledge can inform Christian thought and practice

 - Investigate the relationship between religion and the imagination

-- Optionally, as part of a Science and Theology joint degree, students explore these topics and obtain a world-class degree in both theology and a chosen science, i.e. Theology & Physics, Theology & Psychology, Theology & Sustainability, etc.
+- Optionally, as part of a package of study in science and theology, students explore these topics and obtain a world-class degree in both theology and a chosen science, i.e. theology and physics, theology and psychology, theology and sustainable development, etc.

 The School of Divinity and the University of St Andrews is committed to diversity and inclusiveness, including welcoming students of any faith tradition or none.